 When you’re investing in Buy to Let, you’ll naturally need to add up the costs of buying and running your property so that you can calculate the potential returns from your rental income.

 There are three main areas where costs arise – Purchase, Mortgage and Running costs.

 - Deposit – if you’re funding your purchase with a mortgage, you will still need to find a deposit from elsewhere.
-A typical Buy to Let mortgage is currently available at a maximum of 75% loan-to-value, so it’s likely you will need to find a quarter of the property value.
+Typical buy-to-let mortgages are available for up to 75% loan-to-value, but up to 85% may be possible (subject to criteria) so it’s possible you will need to find 15-25% of the property value.

-- Arrangement fee – this could be up to 3.5% of the amount borrowed.
-It can usually be added to your mortgage, which means you will pay interest on it, but this can normally be offset against your tax liability.
+- Arrangement fee – this can usually be added to your mortgage, which means you will pay interest on it.

 Other costs will include legal fees, stamp duty land tax (if appropriate) and a survey fee.